πŸ› οΈMonth 1: Learn Tools & Process

 If I were to start teaching myself UX from scratch, those are the resources I would start with.

-📚 Books
+πŸ“š Books

 In addition to videos and articles, I encourage you to read two books during this first month.
 Many people recommend starting with beginner-friendly more general books like 'Design of everyday things', but since we need to be efficient in this 6-month's process, we will focus on titles that will move you forward the most.

-• Lean UX - It's a deep dive into Lean methodology for user experience design.
+• Lean UXarrow-up-right - It's a deep dive into Lean methodology for user experience design.
 You'll learn about how to make the most of your time and resources, deliver high-quality outcomes, and iterate on your work.
 It's a classic title, next to the 'Lean Startup' book that started the whole lean methodology movement.

-• Sprint - It's a book about Design Sprints - a method that helps teams go from idea to tested low-fidelity prototype in 5 days.
+• Sprintarrow-up-right - It's a book about Design Sprints - a method that helps teams go from idea to tested low-fidelity prototype in 5 days.
 You'll learn about different methods, workshops, and exercises that will help you shape your view on exploration and validation.
 It's a great resource; just keep in mind that design sprints are not the answer to every design problem.
 They should be used to go from the idea to a low-fidelity prototype.
 Then, we need to go through a proper design phase, testing, implementation, and iteration.

 Learning Figma ✍️